allanwhite/contentful-mc-uploader/content/in-echo/people/7-alan-portela/person.md

 Date: 08/03/2015

-Postmedia: <iframe src="//fast.wistia.net/embed/iframe/t3eb9eiqsj" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="312"></iframe>

 Summary: AirStrip is one of the most exciting up-and-coming healthcare vendors in the industry.
 Alan Portela, its CEO, was a natural first option to interview for the series.
 We discussed how to cultivate continuous disruption, the future of interoperability, real-time analytics, the AirStrip Innovation Marketplace, and a few tips for building a great company.
 What an interview!

 Bio: With more than 25 years of healthcare industry experience and a passion to lead via disruptive and continuous innovation, Alan Portela is the CEO of AirStrip, a position he has held for more than four years.
 Before joining AirStrip, Mr. Portela was the President of CliniComp, Intl. and previously led the implementation of high-acuity EHR systems at the U.S. Military Health System, Veterans Health Administration (VA) and a number of prestigious healthcare organizations in the private sector.
 Mr. Portela has held senior executive roles with a number of innovative healthcare technology vendors and was among the leaders who pioneered Global Care Quest, an mHealth company that emerged from UCLA Medical Center Department of Neurosurgery more than a decade ago.

-Keys: |
-1. A key to continuous disruption is the proper investment in transformational ideas and technology.
-2. The EHRs that don't open themselves up for interoperability are going to be history soon.
-3. The AirStrip Innovation Marketplace is built, among other things, to help academic medical centers translate their transformational ideas into market opportunities.

-Tags: vendor,airstrip,innovation

 ---
 <iframe src="//fast.wistia.net/embed/iframe/awnprtm6fb" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" allowfullscreen mozallowfullscreen webkitallowfullscreen oallowfullscreen msallowfullscreen width="500" height="312"></iframe>